Farm Stand Coordinator

 Compensation & Benefits

-This position’s base salary range is $18 - $20; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s base salary range is $18 - $20 per hour; actual salary will reflect level of experience and qualifications relative to position requirements.

 This is not a benefits eligible position.